Fair trade debate: Fair trade income

 The Fairtrade Foundation does not monitor how much of the premium paid to the exporting cooperatives reaches the farmer.
 Cooperatives incur certification and inspection fees, additional marketing costs, costs in meeting the Fairtrade political standards, and possibly costs arising from the monopoly power of the cooperative.
 Farmers also incur additional production costs on their production, even if only a small amount is sold at Fairtrade prices.
 Over the years, Fairtrade producers have been able to sell only 18% to 37% of their output as Fairtrade certified, selling the rest without certification at market prices.
 While both proponents and opponents of Fairtrade acknowledge this problem, there are scarce economic studies presenting the actual revenues of Fairtrade cooperatives and how they spend their money.
 Weber (2006) examined the additional marketing costs of some cooperatives and found, for example, that "after six years Oro Verde can cover only 70 percent of its [additional marketing] costs with its current income stream" and that the cooperative needs to double its current annual export volume in order to sustain its management team.
 At the time they were losing money on their Fairtrade membership.
 FLO figures show that 40% of the money reaching the developing world is spent on "business and production," which includes the costs mentioned above as well as costs incurred by inefficiency and corruption in the cooperative or the marketing system.
 The rest is spent on social projects, rather than being passed on to farmers.

-There is no evidence that Fairtrade farmers get higher prices on average.
-Some anecdotes state farmers are paid more by traders than by Fairtrade cooperatives while others state that they were paid less.
+There is no evidence that Fairtrade farmers get higher prices on average.Farmers are allegedly paid more by traders than by Fairtrade cooperatives while others state that they were paid less.
 Few such anecdotes address the problems of price reporting in developing world markets, or appreciate the complexity of different price packages.
 A different price package may or may not include credit, harvesting, transport, processing, etc. Cooperatives typically average prices over the year, so they may pay more or less than traders, depending on the day.
 Basset compares prices only where Fairtrade and non-Fairtrade farmers have to sell cotton to the same monopsonistic ginneries, which pay low prices.
 Prices would have to be higher to compensate farmers for the increased costs of producing Fairtrade.
 For instance, when Fairtrade encouraged Nicaraguan farmers to switch to organic coffee, they earned a higher price per pound but a lower net income because of higher costs and lower yields.